How to choose the perfect Christmas gift

 “It’s about getting people to recognise that ‘things’ aren’t important as we live in an amazingly privileged country and time, and there are many people who don’t have the same opportunities,” she says.

 Each Gift for Good she buys has been carefully considered.
 Carol makes sure the gifts align with the recipients’ personalities or interests.

 “I will try and match the gift to the person,” Carol says.
 “For example, I have a friend who works in public health so I gave her the gift that provides children with mosquito nets.”

 “If I know someone who is a really good leader in their community, I’ll give them a gift that’s about empowering children and youth to become leaders in their community.”

-In addition to being an expression of her values and having meaning for her friends and family, buying Gifts for Good is easy.
+In addition to being an expression of her values and having meaning for her friends and family, buying Gifts for Good as a Christmas Gift is easy.

 “Gifts for good is fantastic because I don’t have to think!”
 Carol says.
 “I don’t have to go to the shops and spend time thinking about what someone has or doesn’t have, or if something is in their colour scheme.
 I don’t have to don’t do any of that.”

 Carol buys Gifts for Good a couple of times a year and find them to be the perfect Christmas and birthday presents.

 “I buy a whole heap and keep the Gifts for Good cards in my cupboards because they don’t go off and get eaten like my chocolates!”